 December 21, 2005 The human body needs warmth and the areas in which we feel the cold first are naturally enough those which are at the extremities – hands and feet.
 The feet are particularly vulnerable in arctic climates as they are continually in contact with very cold surfaces.
 Accordingly, the advanced nanotech underfoot insulation offered by ToastyFeet insole liners from Polar Wrap.
 Most insulation requires loft but when you step on it, it gets compressed and loses its loft and therefore its insulating power.
 Aerogel doesn't require loft as it contains nanometer-sized pockets of air that can maintain thermal protection and shape even when you step on it.
 In partnership with NASA, this same flexible aerogel technology is being developed for next generation space suits but you can get it now and keep your feet toasty warm.
 We've written about numerous applications for aerogel technology including a translucent roofing system and about the origination of the world's lightest solid.

-« Back to Underfoot insulation using nanotech
+Read the full article: Underfoot insulation using nanotech